 It’s pretty clear how beneficial utilizing a baby carrier with your baby can be for them, don’t you think?
 But perhaps the reason parents reach for a baby carrier in the first place and consider babywearing is because they know how much it will simplify their parenting.

 Now, of course, your baby’s needs are still at the forefront.
 They love to be held, and you love to hold them.
-And you would just continue to do so without any help except for the fact that you can’t get much done that way, and dang it sure can be tiring.
+And you would just continue to do so without any help except for the fact that you can’t get much done that way, and dang it sure can be tiring and can even make you hot from holding that extra weight.

 We already know how babywearing will increase your baby’s bond, but what other benefits will you receive by using a baby carrier?